-Figure 52.
+Figure 48.
 Fit to early age data from the Biological Region 3 FISS in the AAF long model.

-Figure 53.
+Figure 49.
 Fit to later age data from the Biological Region 3 FISS in the AAF long model.

 Similar to the AAF short model, FISS selectivity was estimated to be asymptotic for Biological Regions 4 and 4B.
 Peak male selectivity in the commercial fishery landings was also estimated to be asymptotic.
-All fleets with data extending past the transition from J to circle hooks in 1984 showed a strong offset in the unconstrained deviation in catchability for that year (Table 17).
+All fleets with data extending past the transition from J to circle hooks (1984) showed a strong offset in the unconstrained deviation in catchability for that year (Table 19).
 Discard and recreational selectivity estimates were similar in the AAF long model to those estimated in the coastwide long model.
 Non-directed discard selectivity was estimated to be domed, again illustrating the trade-off between domed fleets in the AAF models and asymptotic selectivity over the entire time-series in the coastwide models.
-This likely interacts with the estimation of natural mortality, producing slightly lower values in the AAF long model (0.184 for females, and 0.164 for males) than in the coastwide long model (Table 17).

-The environmental link coefficient was estimated to be slightly weaker (0.349) than in the coastwide long model, although the 95% interval did not contain zero (Table 17).

-The AAF long model produced intermediate estimates of recent recruitment and female spawning biomass (Table 17).
+This likely interacts with the estimation of natural mortality, producing slightly lower values in the AAF long model (0.186 for females, and 0.163 for males) than in the coastwide long model (Table 19).
+The environmental link coefficient was estimated to be slightly weaker (0.430) than in the coastwide long model, although the 95% interval still did not approach zero indicating a highly significant relationship (Table 19).
+The AAF long model produced intermediate estimates of recent recruitment and female spawning biomass compared to the other three model (Table 19).
 This result is consistent with the intermediate estimates of male and female M from this model.